-The Code of Student Conduct may be applied to behavior conducted online, via email or other electronic medium.
-Students should also be aware that online postings such as blogs, web postings, chats and social networking sites are in the public sphere and are not private.
-These postings can subject a student to allegations of conduct violations if evidence of policy violations is posted online.
+The code of Student Conduct may be applied to behavior conducted online, via email or other electronic media.
+Students should also be aware that online postings such as Snapchat, Instagram, blogs, chats and other social media sites are in the public sphere and are not private.
+These postings can be subject to the conduct process.
 The University of Saint Francis does not regularly search for this information but may take action if and when such information is brought to the attention of University of Saint Francis officials.
 Students should be mindful that free speech does not cover the following: